Peter Sarstedt: Popular culture

 New interest was sparked in his music after "Where Do You Go To" was used in the 2007 Wes Anderson films Hotel Chevalier and The Darjeeling Limited.
 In 2012 a compilation of songs called Highlights—the Demos was released.

-Later recordings and touring
+Later years

-Sarstedt's final album, released in 2013, was titled Restless Heart.
+Sarstedt's final album, was a compilation released in 2013, was titled Restless Heart.
 It was produced by Ray Singer and the single and accompanying video, "Valentine", directed and produced by Lara Singer, was released on Singer Records.
-A third instalment of "Where Do You Go To", continuing the story of Marie-Claire, to be titled "Farewell Marie-Claire", did not materialize.
+A third installment of "Where Do You Go To", continuing the story of Marie-Claire, to be titled "Farewell Marie-Claire", did not materialize.
 Sarstedt last performed live in 2010.

 Personal life and death

-Sarstedt married dentist Anita Atke in 1969 and moved to Denmark.
+Sarstedt married Anita Atke, who was a dentist, in 1969 and moved to Denmark.
 The couple divorced five years later.
 His second wife was Joanna Meill.
 From 2013 he lived in a retirement home in Sussex, England.
 He had progressive supranuclear palsy (PSP), diagnosed in 2015, but originally misdiagnosed as dementia in 2013.
 He died on 8 January 2017 at the age of 75.
 He is survived by his wife and two adult children.